mpdunne/codeine/docs/tutorial/repeats.rst

 --------------

-Hairpins are a special case of inverted repeats, where the gap between complementary sequences is small, forming highly stable"stem and loop" structures.
+Hairpins are a special case of inverted repeats, where the gap between complementary sequences is small, forming highly stable "stem and loop" structures.

-These can be avoided using the ``Hairpins``:
+These can be excluded using with ``Hairpins``:

 .. code-block:: python